zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

 has been done).

 .. image:: ../../images/tutos-base_myblog-schema_en.png
-   :alt: the instance'schema after adding our cube
+   :alt: the instance schema after adding our cube

 If you follow the 'info' link in the user pop-up menu, you'll also see that the instance is using blog and myblog cubes.

 .. image:: ../../images/tutos-base_myblog-siteinfo_en.png
-   :alt: the instance'schema after adding our cube
+   :alt: the instance schema after adding our cube

-You can now add some community, link them to blog, etc...
-You'll see that the framework provides default views for this entity type (we've not yet defined any view for it!), and also that the blog primary view'll show the community it's linked to if any.
+You can now add some communities, link them to blog, etc...
+You'll see that the framework provides default views for this entity type (we have not yet defined any view for it!), and also that the blog primary view will show the community it's linked to if any.
 All this thanks to the model driven interface provided by the framework.